kitzeslab/opensoundscape/docs/intro/quick-start.md

 * Most computer cluster users should follow the Linux installation instructions

-## Using Audio and Spectrogram classes
+## Use Audio and Spectrogram classes
 ```python
 from opensoundscape import Audio, Spectrogram